smartsheet-platform/smartsheet-python-sdk/README.md

     * Manage users and groups
     * Backup sheets
   * Lots more
-* Add the ability to operate in read-only mode
+* Make sheet.save() save any local changes to the server
-  * This would prevent any changes from being made to the Sheet
+* Reorder and renumber the local Rows after certain (add, move, delete) changes to the Rows of a Sheet
+  * This will make Sheet.refresh() less necessary

 # Roadmap

-Eventually, the client should provide something of an ActiveRecord-like interface.
+Eventually, the client should provide something of a relaxed ActiveRecord-like interface.
 In this model, changes could be made to a local copy of the Sheet, and then synchronized with the Smartsheet servers by calling a .save() method on either the Sheet or whatever object was changed.
-In this model, calling .save() on the Sheet (or any object that can contain other objects) would result in the saving of any "contained" objects.
+In this model, calling .save() on the Sheet (or any object that can contain other objects) would result in the saving of changes to any "contained" objects.
+There are scenarios where it would be preferable to have all changes immediately applied to the Sheet on the Smartsheet servers (instead of waiting until .save() is called).
+At present, certain operations (such as Sheet.addRow() are applied to the on-server Sheet immediately, while others remain local until saved).

 That's the goal, it may take a while to get there.